rust-lang/rust/doc/tutorial.md

 important; the lack of a semicolon after the last statement in a braced block gives the whole block the value of that last expression.

 Put another way, the semicolon in Rust *ignores the value of an expression*.
-Thus, if the branches of the `if` had looked like `{ 4; }`, the above example would simply assign `()` (nil or void) to `price`.
+Thus, if the branches of the `if` had looked like `{ 4; }`, the above example would simply assign `()` (unit or void) to `price`.
 But without the semicolon, each branch has a different value, and `price` gets the value of the branch that was taken.

 In short, everything that's not a declaration (`let` for variables, `fn` for functions, et cetera) is an expression, including function bodies.